jorbDehmel/venus/README.md

 `#!/usr/bin/venus` (followed by a newline)

-Then, use the following command on the file.
+You may or may not have to use the following command on the file (depending on your Linux distro).

 `chmod +x /PATH/TO/FILE.ven`